sarnika09-cell/AI-Consumer-Behavior-Prediction/README.md

-# AI Consumer Behavior Prediction
+# Consumer Purchase Prediction using Machine Learning and Amazon Reviews

 An AI-powered machine learning project that predicts consumer purchase and recommendation behavior using sentiment analysis on Amazon product reviews.